Part of our series: Finding a job as a newly qualified lawyer

 Check and re-check!

 It may surprise you that a huge number of lawyers’ CVs have glaring errors.
-So I cannot state this enough: check, and re-check your CV!
+So we cannot state this enough: check, and re-check your CV!
 Get someone else to read it, too.
 Another good tip is to reformat it, change the font and size, and then re-check it.
 It is all too easy to see what you meant to write, not what is actually written – so a fresh document will help to avoid this.

 Final points to note